exercism/java/go/interest-is-interesting/HELP.md

 ## Submitting your solution

-You can submit your solution using the `exercism submit savings_account.go` command.
+You can submit your solution using the `exercism submit interest_is_interesting.go` command.
 This command will upload your solution to the Exercism website and print the solution page's URL.

 It's possible to submit an incomplete solution which allows you to: